Sprained Ankle

 How is an ankle sprain diagnosed?

 It’s important to determine what’s causing the pain.
 The ankle could be sprained, strained, or fractured, or there may be another cause for the symptoms (for example, the formation of a blood clot).
-When you visit Dr. House, he looks at your medical history and examines the affected ankle to assess the probable cause.
-He may ask for digital X-rays or ultrasound exam so he can see the internal structures of the ankle, which you can have performed onsite at Kinetic Foot and Ankle Clinic.
+When you visit our surgeons, they look at your medical history and examine the affected ankle to assess the probable cause.
+They may ask for digital X-rays or ultrasound exam so they can see the internal structures of the ankle, which you can have performed onsite at Kinetic Foot and Ankle Clinic.

 How is a sprained ankle treated?